dgaydukov/cert-spring5/files/spring5.md

 ```

 You can use `@ContextConfiguration(locations="classpath:config.xml" ,classes=Config.class)` and pass either list of xml configs or java configs.
+This annotation is `@Inherited`, so you can create base test config class and extend all other classes from it to use same context.
+If you don't specify any data to this annotation, it will load inner classes marked with `@Configuration`
 If you use this annotation across multiple test, spring will automatically cache context, when you use the same `locations`.
 This will enable to speed up your tests.
 If you want to have separate contexts for different tests you should use